n-grace-henry/MS-Thesis/progress_logs/08_progress_log.md

 After blowing down overnight not every sample (10-K-2 is not)is fully evaporated but most of them are.
 I am sticking these in the freezer for now.
 Will do the next steps on these on another day.

+## 2023-08-11
+Today I finished up the first set of 7 samples.
+The volume of ethyl acetate that I used in each is on the main sample spreadsheet.
+I am putting them in a row of box 2.

+I am doing acid hydrolysis on another set of samples and will blow these down and most likely filter today.

+The second set of 8 I will esterfy and blow down today.